What would be your ideal beach in Tayrona?

 How to get there: At the beginning of the trail, once the shuttle dropped you from the Zaino entrance.

 Castilletes beach is on the east side of Cañaveral.
-This coastline, unknown from the public, is beautiful.
+This coastline, unknown to the public, is beautiful.

 There is a vast zone for tents and hammocks.
 Or you can decide to sleep in one of their private cabins.